microsoft/vscode-wiki/Extension-API-guidelines.md

 Copy data
 -
 Don’t send data a provider returned over the wire as is.
 Often they contain more data we need and often there are cyclic dependencies.
-With provider data fill objects that your protocol speaks
+With provider data, fill objects that your protocol speaks.

 JSDOC